 At the top of the Nutrition Facts section, you'll see the serving size (such as 1/2 cup, five crackers, or 10 chips) and servings per container (such as two, four, six).
-The food label then lists the number of calories, and the amount of calories from fat, per serving
+The food label then lists the number of calories, grams of fat, grams of saturated and trans fat, etc., per serving.

 These numbers are important, especially if you aim to eat a diet lower in calories and fat.
 For example, having five Ritz crackers at 80 calories per serving is not bad for a snack.
 But who eats just five crackers?
-If you had 15 crackers, you'd consume 240 calories -- which is probably too many, especially for teens who are watching their weight.
+If you had 15 crackers, you'd consume 240 calories -- which is probably too many, especially for teens who are trying to avoid eating excess calories.